Ystad: Transport

 The ferry port has services to the Danish island of Bornholm, to Sassnitz in Germany, and to Świnoujście in Poland, the latter forming part of the E65 road route south from Malmö.

 Ystad connects the Ystad Line and Österlen Line railways.
 Passenger traffic runs between Malmö and Simrishamn (operated by Skåne Commuter Rail).
 Until December 2017, a direct train service linked Ystad to Copenhagen via the Øresund Bridge (operated by Danish State Railways).

 Sports

 The most popular sport in Ystad is handball, with two big clubs.
-Ystads IF is in Elitserien (the highest Swedish men's national league, as of 2008) whilst IFK Ystad is situated in Division 1 (the second highest league, as of 2008).
+Ystads IF is in Elitserien (the highest Swedish men's national league, as of 2025) whilst IFK Ystad HK is situated in Allsvenskan (the second highest league, as of 2022).
 Several famous handball players have played for these clubs, including Per Carlén.

 Media

 The only newspaper published at present in Ystad is the Ystads Allehanda, which also covers the neighbouring municipalities of Skurup, Tomelilla, Simrishamn and Sjöbo.
 The newspaper was founded in 1873.